 Keylong Sightseeing & Stay Options

 There is a famous Kardang Monastery in Keylong, which is the largest and most important monastery of the Lahaul district of the Drukpa sect of Tibetan Buddhism.
-The views from the Keylong town are pretty nice with the Bhaga river flowing in between, but I felt it (Keylong) a bit boring πŸ™ …
+The views from the Keylong town are pretty nice with the Bhaga river flowing in between, but I felt it (Keylong) a bit boring 🙁 …

-Also, people coming to explore Lahaul Valley including Udaipur, Triloknath Temple, etc make Keylong as the base town.
+Also, people coming to explore Lahaul Valley sightseeing including Udaipur, Triloknath Temple, etc make Keylong as the base town.

-Most people while traveling on Manali – Leh Highway, including the HRTC and HPTDC bus services, halts for a night stop at Keylong town.
+Most people while traveling on Manali – Leh Highway, including the HRTC and HPTDC bus services, halt for a night stop at Keylong town.
 There are many options for accommodation (small hotels and guest houses) available at Keylong, including the famous HPTDC Hotel Chandrabhaga, Circuit House, PWD Rest House, Tourist Bungalow, etc. There are few small hotels or guest houses in Keylong town which are right on the Manali – Leh Highway and can be opted for a stay too without going down to Keylong village.

 Utilities / Services at Keylong

 There are phone services at Keylong, and mobile phone data services work great too at Keylong.
 You can make calls at home from Keylong as then mostly there will not be any phone signals once you cross Darcha and reach Upshi near Leh on Manali Leh Highway.
+As of 2026, Jio and Airtel both have decent coverage in Keylong.

 The electricity power connections are also available at Keylong, which can be utilized to charge mobile or camera batteries.